pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 Given the above reasons, we are convinced that there is no need for neither the `inplace` nor the `copy` keyword (except for a small subset of methods that can actually update data inplace).
 Removing those keywords will give a more consistent and less confusing API.
+Removing the `copy` keyword is covered by PDEP-7 about Copy-on-Write, and this PDEP will focus on the `inplace` keyword.

 Thus, in this PDEP, we aim to standardize behavior across methods to make control of inplace-ness of operations consistent, and compatible with Copy-on-Write.